Inetrnational Centre of the Roerichs

 N. Roerich with his sons.
 1914 – 1915

-In 1899, he met Helena Ivanovna Shaposhnikova who became his devoted companion and spiritual associate for his whole future life.
-Unity of views and deep mutual sympathy very quickly grew into strong and vibrant feelings, and in October 1901, the young people got married.
-They would pass hand in hand throughout their whole lives, supplementing each other creatively and spiritually.
-Helena Roerich would share all Nicholas Roerich’s aspirations and initiatives.
-In 1902, their son George was born, future scientist-orientalist, and in 1904 – Svetoslav, who would chose the same path as his father.
+In 1899, he met Helena Ivanovna Shaposhnikova who became his devoted companion and spiritual sister-in-arms for the rest of his life.
+Unity of views and deep mutual sympathy very quickly grew into strong and vibrant feelings, and in October 1901, the young couple got married.
+They would walk hand in hand through their whole lives and complement each other both creatively and spiritually.
+Helena Roerich would share all of Nicholas Roerich’s aspirations and initiatives.
+In 1902, their son Yuri was born, the future scientist-orientalist, and in 1904 – Svetoslav, who would choose the same path as his father.

-In his books, N. Roerich called Helena “inspirer” and “friendess”.
-She was the first to whom he showed each new painting, and he highly appreciated her artistic intuition and subtle taste.
+In his books, N. Roerich called Helena Roerich “inspirer” and “friendess”.
+She was the first to whom he showed each of his new paintings and he highly appreciated her artistic intuition as well as her subtle taste.
 Many of the artist’s canvases were created on the basis of Helena’s images, thoughts, and creative insights.
-But her ideas were not only reflected in his paintings – it is hard to mention even one sphere in N. Roerich’s activities where they would not be present.
-Behind each Nicholas Roerich’s creative act, behind his verses and fairy-tales, behind his paintings and trips – there would always be Helena Roerich.
-According to S. Roerich: “Collaboration of Nicholas and Helena Roerichs was a most rare combination of full sound consonance on all planes.
-Supplementing each other, they seemed merged in a richest harmony of intellectual and spiritual expression”[1, p.
+But her ideas were not only reflected in his paintings – it is hard to mention even one sphere in N. Roerich’s activities where these were not present.
+Behind each one of Nicholas Roerich’s creative acts, behind his verses and fairy-tales, behind his paintings and journeys – there will always be Helena Roerich.
+According to S. Roerich “collaboration of Nicholas and Helena Roerich was a most rare combination of full consonance on all planes.
+Supplementing each other, they seemed to merge in a richest harmony of intellectual and spiritual expression”[1, p.
 49].

-In 1903 – 1904, N. Roerich together with his wife made a trip around old cities of Russia.
+In 1903 – 1904, N. Roerich together with his wife made a trip to the old cities of Russia.
 They visited more than 40 cities famous for their ancient monuments.
-The aim of this “trip over the ancient times” was study of the roots of the Russian culture.
-The trip result was not only a large series of the artist’s paintings, but also N. Roerich’s first articles, in which he was one of the first to raise the issue of a great artistic value of old Russian icon painting and architecture.
+The aim of this “trip through antiquities” was the study of the roots of the Russian culture.
+The trip’s result was not only a wide series of the artist’s paintings, but also N. Roerich’s first articles.
+In them, he was one of the first to raise the issues concerning the great artistic value of old Russian icon-painting and architecture.

-The artist’s paintings on religious subjects performed in the form of frescos and mosaics sketches for the Russian churches also refer to the same period.
+The artist’s paintings on religious subjects in the form of frescoes and mosaic sketches for Russian churches also refer to the same period.

 N. Roerich.
 The Protecting Veil of the Holy Mother of God.
 1906 – 1907.
 Mosaics are performed by V. Frolov.
 Church of the Protecting Veil of the Holy Mother of God.
 Village of Parkhomovka, the Kiev Region